 Lyme home prices are not only among the most expensive in Connecticut, but Lyme real estate also consistently ranks among the most expensive in America.

-Lyme is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Lyme is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lyme is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Lyme who work in management occupations (17.21%), office and administrative support (10.74%), and teaching (9.34%).

 Of important note, Lyme is also a town of artists.
 Lyme has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Lyme’s character.

-Telecommuters are a relatively large percentage of the workforce: 26.32% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Lyme telecommute to their jobs.
+Overall, about 26.32% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Lyme is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Lyme’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.